Sebastian-Barrett/sebsite/CNC.md

 <img alt="Surface model" src="/sebsite/images/surface.PNG" width-max="500">

-Then I used both of these models to make a cam path in Fusion 360 to cut them out of a block of wood:
+Then I used both of these models to make a cam path in Fusion 360 to cut them out of a block of wood.
+You can view the cam path with the top left button shaped like a mill:

 <iframe src="https://gmail1265769.autodesk360.com/shares/public/SH919a0QTf3c32634dcf1593a955fb1769b2?mode=embed" width="100%" height="500vw" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>